DerekMarshall855/MyDynamicScheduler/README.md

 - generated calendar with events/tasks in each day

 ## How to deploy
-- Open command line in scheudler-api file, npm install dependencies
+- Open command line in scheduler-api file, npm install dependencies
-- run command: node nodemon.js
+- run command: node index.js
 - Open seperate command line in my-dynamic-scheduler file, npm install dependencies
 - run command: npm start
 - Program should be running on localhost:3000 with api running on localhost:9000